Practical information for EU students

 Step 7) Check travel information

-It is always smart to check your travel details before you are leaving.
-Prepare yourself by reading the next section "How to get to Wageningen".
+It is always smart to check your travel details before you leave.
+Prepare yourself by reading "How to get to Wageningen" below.

 Arrival FAQ's